EmaroLab/armor/commands.md

 #Commands

+We assume that both *client_id* and *reference_name* fields are always specified.
+The former can be omitted for non-manipulations commands but for safety and debugging reasons, it is strongly advised to always specify it.

+Commands and directives are case-insensitive.
+Argument list is case sensitive.

 ##Manipulations
 Commands that somehow change the state of an ontology reference are called manipulation commands.
 If an identified client is mounted on a reference,